 Since 2020 she has been greatly in demand for her unique online presentations.
 She is one of the Smithsonian Associates’ most popular live-streaming music lecturers, and her topics explore intersections between classical and jazz music, film scores, and the fine arts.

-For two decades she was also the Education Programs Lecturer and Online Content Advisor for the Annapolis Symphony Orchestra, giving all the ASO’s pre-concert video “Chats” plus commentating for both the ASO’s live-streamed and pre-recorded concerts.
+For two decades Dr. Franklin was also the Education Programs Lecturer and Online Content Advisor for the Annapolis Symphony Orchestra, giving all the ASO’s pre-concert video “Chats” plus commentating for both the ASO’s live-streamed and pre-recorded concerts.

 Dr. Franklin is keenly aware of the need to reach out to audiences who want a “behind the scenes” experience with classical music and its great composers, history and place in the wider world of the arts.
 She offers many types of lecture-demonstrations, courses and lecture-recital packages.
 She also enjoys curating musical events and festivals, and all her presentations are designed to suit a wide variety of venues and audiences.
 She is always delighted to discuss possibilities with music-lovers and organizations.